DonTizi/ReMind/README.md

 ## Contact

-For questions or support, please open an issue in the GitHub repository or contact me at elyes.melbouci@gmail.com.
+For questions or support, please open an issue in the GitHub repository or contact me at [elyes.melbouci@gmail.com](mailto:elyes.melbouci@gmail.com).

 ---

 Thank you for using reMind!
-We hope it helps you manage and reMind your digital activities effortlessly.
+We hope it helps you manage and recall your digital activities effortlessly.
 By making reMind open-source, we aim to foster a collaborative environment where developers can contribute to and improve this innovative application.
 Happy coding!

----